meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

 So let's use this class.
 In our example the class is called Vending.
 To load our vending contract, we need __credentials__ to sign in on the chain.
-It is recomended to use the credentials of the wallet that uploaded the contract.
+It is recommended to use the credentials of the wallet that uploaded the contract.

  ```java